Children's community physiotherapy

 The service is managed through the following teams, listed below.

-This service is provided for Babies and Young Children age 0 – 5 years.
-Following assessment; physiotherapy management may involve the provision of movement programmes, teaching parents handling and therapeutic techniques, recommendation for equipment, referral to and liaison with other agencies.
-We support families through the process of diagnosis and long term prognosis.
+This service is provided for Babies and Young Children age 0 – 4 years.
+Following assessment; physiotherapy management may involve advice and discharge, the provision of movement programmes, teaching parents handling and therapeutic techniques, recommendations for equipment, referral to and liaison with other agencies.
 These patients are seen at home, clinic, mainstream nurseries and schools and Special School Assessment Nurseries.

 This team also provide input, as required, into the Multidisciplinary Assessment within the Child Development Centre based at Monkmoor and Stepping Stones Centres.